qbaocaca/blacklist-feature-emulator-kazoo/README.md

 - A black_list_status file show the status on/off of the blacklist feature.
 - A blacklist to store the extension number you or somebody else wants to block.
 - A call_log_file to log both successful and blocked calls.
-(This is pretty much a txt file that has other special operations).
+(This is pretty much a txt file that has no other special operations).

 In order to use this, make sure you know a bit of Erlang and Bash shell scripting to use them along.